EStrilets/EStrilets/README.md

 I am a frontend / full-stack engineer focused on building  accessible, inclusive products and digital experiences for the web.
 My passion for web technologies led me to attend Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Computer Science.

-I've built and developed various interactive applications throughout my career, covering everything from SaSS to mobile and web applications.
+I've built and developed various interactive applications throughout my career, covering everything from SaaS to mobile and web applications.
 These experiences allowed me to approach UI/UX with a user-goal-driven approach and develop accessibility and scalability applications.

 **Contact me if you would like to make cool stuff together!
 I'm currently looking for work.**